attilathedud/HellboundHackers/README.md

 # HellboundHackers
-Solutions for the HellboundHackers challenges
+Solutions for the HellboundHackers challenges.
+Each directory has its own readme.